 No list of amazing dog houses would be complete without a mention of the two-story, air-conditioned replica of Paris Hilton’s own home, that doubles as one of the most posh dog houses in history.
-No detail was overlooked, and Hilton even hired designers to install tiny, expensive furniture in the all-pink interior.
+No detail was overlooked with the two-story dog house, and Hilton even hired designers to install tiny, expensive furniture in the all-pink interior.
 (You can’t see much of the chandelier from this angle, but trust us—it’s amazing.
 And amazingly over the top.)

 Hobbit Hole Dog Houses

 If you live in a cold climate, one of your concerns may be how best to keep your dog warm during winter months.
 Chances are, you haven’t considered digging a hole in the ground!